Putting the future in communities' hands

 Finance Manager

-Eric is a qualified accountant with a Bachelors Degree in Commerce and MBA from the University of Cape Coast.
+Eric is a practicing accountant with a Bachelor’s Degree in Commerce (B.COM) and MBA from University of Cape Coast.
 He has four years experience at the Ministry of Finance as a Budget Analyst.
-He is also the Finance & Administrative Officer of the Center for Environmental Impact Analysis.
-For a decade, Eric managed the finances for the Central Region offices of Ghana’s principal government-run microfinance and small loans program (MASLOC).
-In addition to financial management, Eric is the author of a book entitled The Chronicle of Wisdom.
+He is also the Director of Finance and Administration of the Centre for Environmental Impact Analysis.
+For over a decade, Eric as the Regional Finance and Administrative Officer managed the finances of the Central Regional offices of Ghana’s principal government-run Microfinance and Small Loans Scheme (MASLOC).
+In addition to Financial Management, Eric is the author of a book entitled “The Chronicle of Wisdom”.

 Nana Ama Nketia-Quaidoo